tasmota/docs/docs/Visual-Studio-Code.md

 Make sure to select the official PlatformIO.org *PlatformIO IDE* extension and select *Install*.
 Accept to install dependencies.
 To install on Linux, it is essential to first have the python3-venv package installed on your system.

+As an alternative to the *Platformio IDE* the *pioarduino IDE* extension can be used.

 ## Download Tasmota
 Download the latest Tasmota version from <https://github.com/arendst/Tasmota> and unzip to a known folder.